I received an e-mail yesterday from “Joyce” who said I had printed the wrong dosage for Imodium and dogs in this article about doggie diarrhea.

-To the products listed on the above lists, I would add: Neosporin, Artificial Tears, Hydrocortizone creams, gels and sprays — as discussed here.
+To the items listed on the above lists, I would add: Neosporin, Artificial Tears, and Hydrocortizone creams, gels and sprays — as discussed here.

 Better Safe Than Sorry

-One important thing to note here is… you should call your vet before dispensing any of these meds for the first time.
+One important thing to note here is… you should call your vet before giving your pet any of these meds for the first time.

-2. To make sure that the meds are still A-okay according to the latest findings (and dosages) regarding animal health and human medications, and that they won’t interfere with other meds that your dog may already be on.
+- To make sure that the meds are still a-okay according to the latest findings (and dosages) regarding animal health and human medications, and that they won’t interfere with other meds your dog may already be taking.

-3. For the peace of mind.
+- For the peace of mind.
 Almost always, the veterinarian will assure you that your dog will be just fine, and they’ll also give you signs of what to watch for if the problem persists.
-(Usually, anything lasting more than 48 hours requires a trip to the vet for a physical exam, or at least a phone call to the veterinarian.)
+(Usually, anything lasting more than 48 hours requires a trip to the vet for a visual exam, or at least a phone call to the veterinarian.)